 Feed bulbs with bone meal or similar during the flowering period to ensure they remain health for years to come.
 Plant in areas that are not exposed to the worst of the elements and in soils that have not been freshly manured.
 Regularly feed during the growing season with foods such as well rotted manures, Tomato feed and bone meal.

-Keep well fed during the growing season and if possible mulch borders with well rotted manure or compost over the winter.
+Ensure that alliums are well fed during the growing season.
+To ensure they perform year after year, mulch borders with well rotted manure or compost over the winter.